How to Find the Best Tax Relief Company

 When you call most of these companies, a non-licensed sales rep answers the phone.
 This is not a secret.
 After hiring Alan Thicke (a sitcom TV dad from the 1980s) as its spokesman, the large tax relief company received a deluge of calls that helped the company grow significantly.
 The company claims to set itself apart from the competition by not using "people who can follow a call script."
 Instead, the company says it uses "people who are prepared and who care about their customers."

 To put it another way, the company still uses un-licensed salespeople.
 It just claims to give them extra training.
-But the bottom line is that when you call these companies, you likely don't talk to a certified tax professional.
+But the bottom line is that when you call these companies, you likely don't talk to a licensed tax pro.
 You speak to a salesperson.

-In most cases, you will end up signing a contract and committing to a service plan long before you talk to a tax professional.
-In some cases, you may never talk with a tax professional.
+In most cases, you will end up signing a tax relief services contract and committing to a service plan long before you talk to a tax professional.
+In some cases, you may never talk with a tax pro.

 What Is Really the Best Tax Relief Company?

-In light of this, what really is the best tax relief company?
-The fact is, you can't rank the best company overall.
+In light of this, who are the best tax relief companies to resolve IRS or state tax problems or provide tax relief services?
+The fact is, you can't rank the best company or most reputable tax relief companies.
 All companies have particular specialties.
 And as a consumer, you don't need the best overall tax relief company.
-You need the best tax relief company for your specific needs.
+You need the best professional on your side that has experience resolving your specific tax problem with a state tax agency or the IRS.

-Most of the big companies can practice in every state, but their focus is on IRS tax resolution.
+Most of the big companies can practice in every state, but their tax relief services focus on IRS tax resolution or tax debt relief.
 They often lack state-specific experience, and because every state has slightly different rules and collection processes, this can impair the results for clients.
-If you are considering one of the larger companies, check to see if they list their tax professionals on their website.
+If you are considering one of the larger companies, check to see if they list their tax pros on their website.
 Will you know who is working on your case?
 How many years of experience do they have?
 Do they have experience with your unique problem?

-The truth is that the best tax relief company is probably not a big company that's sinking millions into advertising.
-The best tax relief company is the group of tax attorneys, Certified Public Accounts (CPAs), or Enrolled Agents (EA) who are doing business right down the street from your house.
+The truth is that the best tax firm for resolving tax issues is probably not a big company that's sinking millions into advertising.
+The best option we believe is tax attorneys, Certified Public Accounts (CPAs), or Enrolled Agents (EA) who are doing business in your state or close to you and have experience providing tax relief services.

 The Benefits of Working With a Local Tax Relief Company

-Local tax relief specialists spend every day solving tax problems for their clients.
+Local tax relief specialists spend every day solving income tax, sales tax, corporate tax and payroll tax problems for their clients.
 They have extensive experience dealing with state tax agencies and the IRS.
 When you work with these companies, you work directly with a seasoned tax pro who has years of training and education.
 You don't work with a sales rep.

-Most local tax relief companies also charge less than the big companies.
+Most local tax companies have lower fees compared to what the tax relief companies charge.
 When you hire a company, your fee covers their services plus a portion of their overhead.
 Big companies that employ large sales teams and spend a lot of money on advertising roll those costs into their fees.
 Local tax relief companies typically have small support teams and negligible advertising budgets, which helps keep their prices reasonable.

 Additionally, tax professionals are bound by Circular 230.
 This document outlines the regulations governing practice before the IRS.
 It requires that tax professionals have good character, good reputation, the right qualifications, and competency.
 Non-licensed sales reps are not bound by this document.